Splashdown: Disadvantages

-The most dangerous aspect is the possibility of the spacecraft flooding and sinking.
+Perhaps the most dangerous aspect is the possibility of the spacecraft flooding and sinking.
 For example, when the hatch of Gus Grissom's Liberty Bell 7 capsule blew prematurely, the capsule sank and Grissom almost drowned.
 Since the spacecraft's flooding will occur from a location in its hull where it ruptures first, it is important to determine the location on the hull that experiences the highest loading.
-This location along the impacting side is determined by the surrounding `air cushion' layer, which deforms the water surface before the moment of impact, and results in a non-trivial geometry of the liquid surface during first touch-down.
+This location along the impacting side is determined by the surrounding 'air cushion' layer, which deforms the water surface before the moment of impact, and results in a non-trivial geometry of the liquid surface during first touch-down.
+Soyuz 23 was dragged under a frozen lake by its parachutes.
+The crew became incapacitated by carbon dioxide and were rescued after a nine-hour recovery operation.

-If the capsule comes down far from any recovery forces, the crew are exposed to greater danger.
+If the capsule comes down far from any recovery forces, the crew may be stranded at sea for an extended period of time.
 As an example, Scott Carpenter in Aurora 7 overshot the assigned landing zone by 400 km.
-These recovery operation mishaps can be mitigated by placing several vessels on standby in several different locations, but this is quite an expensive option.
+These recovery operation mishaps can be mitigated by placing several vessels on standby in different locations, but this can be an expensive option.